-Now, if you read the cookie basics post, you will understand that you can thin royal icing out with a little water to make different consistencies.
-We are going to need a stiff (30 second or more) and thin consistency (about 8 second) in the same color.
-I love using the squeeze bottles, because for me, they are really manageable.
+First thin royal icing out with a little water to make different consistencies.
+We are going to need a stiff (30 second or more) and thin consistency (about 8 seconds) in the same color.
+I love using the squeeze bottles because, for me, they are really manageable.

 You start by outlining your “hat” with the thicker icing.